GuangenXiao/HouseRentalSystem/README.md

 # HouseRentalSystem
-a simple project for our group
+a simple project for our group 10 (WNG)

 Our GroupMember